Skip to content

 Objective

-Implement Data Security Posture Management for AI to gain comprehensive visibility into how Microsoft 365 Copilot, Copilot Studio agents, and other AI applications interact with organizational data.
-DSPM for AI is the central hub for AI governance, providing monitoring, policy management, risk assessment, and compliance reporting.
+Implement Data Security Posture Management for AI to gain visibility into how Microsoft 365 Copilot, Copilot Studio agents, and other AI applications interact with organizational data within configured scopes.
+DSPM for AI is the primary Purview surface for AI risk surfacing, providing monitoring, one-click policy templates, weekly risk assessment of in-scope SharePoint sites, and reporting that helps support FSI supervisory and recordkeeping obligations.

 Why This Matters for FSI

-• GLBA 501(b): Protection of customer information - Oversharing assessments identify exposure
+• GLBA 501(b): Oversharing assessments and sensitive-info detection help identify potential customer-information exposure to AI.

 Control Description